Russia and Eurasia Program

 Read the Russia and Eurasia Program Blog to join in a discussion of the latest issues affecting Eurasia.

-The North Caucasus research project seeks to deepen the understanding of the factors contributing to rising instability, violence and social discontent in the North Caucasus
+The project on North Caucasus and Russian Islam examines the impact of growing Muslim populations in Russia and the factors contributing to rising instability, violence, and social discontent in the North Caucasus.

 This blog provides in depth coverage and analysis of developments throughout the region with original content by members and guest commentary from experts.